Tito Kayak: San Juan's Paseo Caribe crane case

 On November 14, 2007, Kayak climbed the construction cranes at the Paseo Caribe project in San Juan, Puerto Rico, and remained perched on the crane for one week.
 In a daring escape, Kayak rappelled down from the crane and unto a red kayak in the water below while police officers were kept at bay by his supporters.
 Tito Kayak then rowed himself under a bridge whose clearance was too low for the police powerboats and switched out of the kayak, so when the kayak was apprehended he was no longer on board.
 Meanwhile, he swam across to the other shore.
 When he was spotted by the police helicopters, supporters jumped into the water further confusing the police and facilitating Kayak's final getaway.

 Commemorating David Sanes' death

 On April 14, 2009, during the anniversary celebrations of David Sanes's death, Tito Kayak arrived at the former bombing range of Vieques, a restricted area operated by the Federal Fish and Wildlife, and painted a sign saying "Bieke or Death.
-The Struggle Continues" ("Bieke" was a reference to Vieques) on the former navy Operation Post (OP).
+The Struggle Continues" ("Bieke" was a reference to the Taíno name for Vieques) on the former navy Operation Post (OP).
 Sanes, a civilian Navy security guard, had died 10 years earlier victim of a U.S. Navy bomb while on duty at the Operation Post.

-2010-2011 University of Puerto Rico strike activism
+2010–2011 University of Puerto Rico strike activism

-On January 25, 2011, Puerto Rico Police officers arrested a number of protesters who, using Civil Disobedience, attempted to bar entry and exit from the University of Puerto Rico, Río Piedras Campus, during the 2010-2011 University of Puerto Rico strikes.
+On January 25, 2011, Puerto Rico Police officers arrested a number of protesters who, using Civil Disobedience, attempted to bar entry and exit from the University of Puerto Rico, Río Piedras Campus, during the 2010–2011 University of Puerto Rico strikes.
 One of the protesters, wearing a hood, was later found to be Tito Kayak.